tira-io/ir-experiment-platform/ir-datasets/tutorial/README.md

 ## Scenario

 We want to build a hypothetical search engine for [pangrams](https://en.wikipedia.org/wiki/Pangram).
-A pangram is a sentence in which each letter of the alphabet occurs once or more.
+A pangram is a sentence in which each letter of the alphabet occurs at least once.
 The following tutorial first shows [how to integrate a new custom dataset](#compiling-the-dataset) into ir_datasets so that subsequent retrieval approaches [can retrieve from this new dataset](#retrieval-experiments).

 ## Compiling the Dataset